-- EPA, National Park Service, local organizations, and conservancy organizations are included here.
+- EPA, National Park Service, and local organizations are included here.

 - Colorado water history is a vitally important part of understanding current ideas and conditions of the river.
 Learn about the Poudre's past from these projects and publications.

 - Current river conditions and data as well as drought-related issues and similar information